Alice MacGowan

 Alice L. MacGowan (December 10, 1858 – March 10, 1947) was an American writer.
 She and her sister Grace MacGowan Cooke wrote more than 30 novels, about a hundred short stories, and some poetry.
 Alice produced several best sellers, including Two by Two, that was serialized in the Saturday Evening Post and was published in 1922 in New York under the title The Million Dollar Suitcase.

 Early years

 She was born in Perrysburg, Ohio, the daughter of John Encil MacGowan and Malvina Marie Johnson.
 The family moved to Chattanooga, Tennessee, where her sister Grace was born.
-Alice was educated in public schools in addition to being home schooled by her father, a Colonel with the Union Army during the American Civil War and editor of the Chattanooga Times from 1872–1903.
+Alice was educated in public schools in addition to being home schooled by her father, a Colonel with the Union Army during the American Civil War and editor of the Chattanooga Times from 1872 to 1903.

-Grace married William Benjamin Cooke on February 16, 1887 in Hamilton, Tennessee.
+Grace married William Benjamin Cooke on February 16, 1887, in Hamilton, Tennessee.
 They had two children, Helen M. and Katharine (or "Kit").

 Alice was living with her sister at Upton Sinclair's Helicon Home Colony in 1907 when it burned to the ground.
 Both were taken to Englewood Hospital to recover.